OTP one of two bidders for Sloveniaʼs Abanka

-Slovenia has received bids for its third largest bank, the state-owned Abanka, from US investment fund Apollo and Hungarian bank OTP, state news wire MTI says citing a Reuters report based on local daily newspaper Delo.
+Slovenia has received bids for its third largest bank, the state-owned Abanka, from U.S. investment fund Apollo and leading Hungarian bank OTP, state news wire MTI reported, citing a Reuters report based on local daily newspaper Delo.

 Both bidders are offering about EUR 400 million for Abanka, with Apolloʼs bid the highest, Delo said, without naming its sources.